Planning for personalization: how to craft a dynamic content strategy [free template]

 Pricing and plan pages

 Your pricing page is where prospects convert.
-When they are at this stage of the journey, you have a chance to show them the plan that suits exactly what they need.
-We recommend you personalize your pricing and plans pages by testing different layouts and placing the benefits of each plan in different orders for each audience.
+When they reach this stage of the journey, you have a chance to show them a plan that perfectly suits their needs.
+We recommend personalizing your pricing and plans pages by testing different layouts and arranging the benefits of each plan in various orders for each audience.

 Home page

 The home page is the most important page on your website.
-It is where many visitors will land on their first visit, and it is also the place where they can find all of the information they need.
-It helps visitors to make a decision about whether or not they want to become a customer.
+It is where many visitors will land on their first visit and where they can find all the information they need.
+It helps visitors decide whether they want to become a customer.

 Checkout page